Warbreon/websearcher/README.md

 - JPA/Hibernate
 - Lombok
 - Spring Scheduler
+- Mockito (for unit testing)
+- Docker
+- GitHub Actions (for CI/CD)
+- React (for front-end development)

 ## Project Status

-The project is currently in active development, with eBay integration completed and Amazon integration in the planning stages.
+The project is in active development, with foundational features like eBay integration complete and future enhancements like Amazon integration, authentication mechanisms, and front-end development planned.

 ## Acknowledgments